General affine adjunctions, Nullstellens\"atze, and dualities: Varieties of algebras

-We now specialise the setting of part \ref{part:general} to algebraic categories.
+We henceforth restrict attention to algebraic categories.
 In particular, we shall work with \emph{varieties of algebras} (i.e., equationally definable classes of algebras) in the sense of S{\l}ominsky \cite{Slominsky:1959} and Linton \cite{Linton:1965}.

-In this section we fix the following notation. \begin{enumerate}[$-$] \item $\Va$ is a (possibly infinitary) variety of algebras, regarded as a category whose objects are the $\Va$-algebras and whose morphisms are the $\Va$-homomorphisms. \item $\U\colon \Va \to \Set$ is the canonical underlying set functor. \item $\F$ is the canonical free functor, i.e.\ the left adjoint to $\U$. \item $A$ is an arbitrary but fixed $\Va$-algebra. \end{enumerate} We henceforth often speak of `algebras' and `homomorphisms' (and also `isomorphisms' etc.) rather than `$\Va$-algebras' and `$\Va$-homomorphisms', the variety $\Va$ being understood.
+Notation: \begin{itemize} \item $\Va$ is a variety of algebras, regarded as a category whose objects are the $\Va$-algebras and whose morphisms are the $\Va$-homomorphisms. \item $\U\colon \Va \to \Set$ is the underlying-set functor. \item $\F$ is the free functor, i.e.\ the left adjoint to $\U$. \item $A$ is an arbitrary but fixed $\Va$-algebra. \end{itemize} We often speak of `algebras' and `homomorphisms' (and also `isomorphisms' etc.) rather than `$\Va$-algebras' and `$\Va$-homomorphisms' etc., the variety $\Va$ being understood.

 If $I$ is any set, the algebra $\F(I)$ in $\Va$ is, as usual, \emph{a free algebra generated by $I$}.
 We fix canonical representatives for the isomorphism class of each free algebra in $\Va$.
 To this end, let